kloymillen/lab-01/README.md

 ### Editing code

-As you saw when running `cat helloworld.cc`, source code is just a plain text file, which means that you could use a text editor to edit the contents of the file.
+As you saw when running `cat helloworld.cpp`, source code is just a plain text file, which means that you could use a text editor to edit the contents of the file.
 However, because we have to make sure the contents are plain text (no bold, underline, italics, etc), it is safer to use a code editor rather than a text editor (such as Microsoft Word or WordPad).
 There are many types of code editors, some are very basic and straight forward, while other comes with advance features such as code coloring, code suggestions, auto-formatters, etc. For this class, we will be using [Atom](https://atom.io/), an open-source text editor.
 Atom is already installed in Tuffix, however you cannot run Atom when accessing a computer through SSH.
 If you are planning on doing so, please let me know so that I can help you with alternate options for code editing.

 You can open Atom by simply running `atom` in the terminal.
 However, you will need to find the file you want to edit when opening the program.
 If you want to open directly the program with the file you want to edit, you can pass the name of the file as the first argument of the `atom` command.
-In our case, it will be `helloworld.cc`:
+In our case, it will be `helloworld.cpp`:

 ```
-~/cpsc120/lab-01-your_user_name$ atom helloworld.cc
+~/cpsc120/lab-01-your_user_name$ atom helloworld.cpp
 ```

-Now that Atom is open, go ahead and edit the `helloworld.cc` to replace "world" with your name, so that when you run it, it will print out "Hello Luis!" (instead of *Luis*, it will be your name).
+Now that Atom is open, go ahead and edit the `helloworld.cpp` to replace "world" with your name, so that when you run it, it will print out "Hello Luis!" (instead of *Luis*, it will be your name).

 Once you make the edit, save the file and verify that it works correctly by compiling the code again and running it.